yarhon/YarhonRouteGuardBundle/README.md

     ]
     ```

   * `ignore_exceptions`.
-Boolean, if true - data collector would ignore routes that trigger an exception
+Boolean, if `true` - data collector would ignore routes that trigger an exception
-     (instance of `Yarhon\RouteGuardBundle\Exception\ExceptionInterface`) while collecting authorization data.
+     while collecting authorization data.
      Logger error message would be written in this case.
      Note: if exception was triggered for a route by one of the test providers, route would be ignored completely,
      not taking into account tests from other providers, if they exist.